 For the most part, Harbor Freight generators offer sufficient performance and acceptable features, although quality control issues have been reported by some users over the years.

 That said, if you spend damn near twice as much on something like a Honda EU2000i generator, it would be hard to make any sort of comparison as it would be like going from a Dodge Dart to an AMG C63s.
-You'll instantly notice the difference between the two generators, and likely glare at the lesser model with nothing but contempt.
+You're going to instantly notice the difference between the two generators, and likely glare at the lesser model with nothing but disbelief and contempt.

 However, if price is the overall determining factor for you when choosing an inverter generator, you could take a hard look at what Harbor Freight has to offer with the Predator 3500 Watt Super Quite Inverter Generator.